matthewg42/EspApConfigurator/README.md

    - Fixed length strings
 - Wrap whole thing in a ParentMode to it can be easily used in other projects
 - Web interface
-- Find out what EEPROM addresses are available
+- Find out what EEPROM addresses are available: answer: 0 to 511.
+However, it is messy - the ESP EEPROM library works differently from the stock Arduino EEPROM library - it is in fact sort of emulating EEPROM, but is actually flash or something.
+At any rate, it needs different code from Arduino.
+I will write some persistent setting classes and maybe have those work on either and then migrate them into the Mutila library.

 ## Pre-requisites